shirsbrunner/shirsbrunner.github.io/src/articles/20230314_circletime/20230314_circletime.md

 - Switching from fontforge to Glyphs is a pain (Kerning, Ligatures, Metrics, all lost in translation)
 - Designing directly in Glyphs is way easier than in fontforge.
 The need for a design-software like affinity designer disappears.
 - Look up the  about the ideal thickness of strokes in relation to glyph-height again, before designing the next typeface (or make it a variable font)

+## Update 2023-03-26
+I adjusted the f and the corresponding ligatures, f now overshoots cap height.
+Also the r started to bug me and i shortened the [arm](https://typedrawers.com/discussion/3186/what-do-you-call-this-part-of-an-r) of the letter.
+Also updates to kerning.